-There are many, many herbs that can help with Eczema.
-Most can be made into a tea as well as applied topically in the form of a tea compress or a salve.
-(For some great information on how to make salve, check out my newest eBook, Salve Made Simple).
+There are many, many herbal remedies for eczema.
+Most herbs can be made into a tea as well as applied topically in the form of a tea compress or a salve.
+(For some great information on how to make salve, check out my eBook, Salve Made Simple).

-Ok – on with the list of safe and effective herbs for eczema!
+Ok – on with the list of safe and effective herbal remedies for eczema!

 Echinacea – antimicrobial, anti- viral and immune stimulating!
 Taken as a tea, it helps to prevent infection but purifying the blood!
 It is also just a great boost to an overtaxed immune system.
 This is a good buy on Amazon.

 Burdock – as an allover purifier, it has long been used to help treat skin disorders that result in dry, flaky, inflamed skin!
 Very soothing and promotes healing.
 This is a great cut and sifted product.

 St. John's Wort – anti-inflammatory and astringent.
 It truly feels like a cool splash of relief on inflamed skin!
 When taken internally, it can settle the mind which of course plays a huge role in the itch-scratch cycle.
 I like this one.

 Red Clover – best use at bedtime as it is very relaxing both for the mind and body but also for the irritation the eczema brings.
 It purifies and detoxifies the blood and is a mild anti-inflammatory.
 Find red clover blossoms here.